listman-io/docs/README.md

  That url is also known as `siteUrl` and used by Listman.io to establish connection with SharePoint Instance (using CSOM).
 We define `host` for `siteUrl`s as
  * `listman.sharepoint.com`, or
  * `localhost`, or
- * `192.123.23.12` (note the absence of any port number).
+ * `192.123.23.12` (note the absence of a port number).

- When Listman.io is running we match your `siteUrl` from the config file with the `host` from the licence details and throwing an error if there is any difference.
+ When Listman.io app is running we match the `siteUrl` with the `host` from the licence details provided in the config file and throwing an error if there is any difference.

  > **Note**: `demo` is a special type of host used for the Free Plan licence details so the Listman.io app could be run in demo mode for any `siteUrl` but with **100 records per month limitation**.

 ## Create SharePoint Application (App-Only/Application Context)

-Now let's create your first SharePoint Application (also known as Application Context or App) that will be used to authorize Listman.io console application or Windows service against your Sharepoint instance.
+Now let's create your first SharePoint Application (also known as Application Context or App) that will be used to authorize Listman.io app against your Sharepoint Instance.

-To make sure Listman.io app will have an access to all the lists and lists attachments on your SharePoint Instance we have to create Application Context (or App-Only) and grant it with the `tenant` permissions.
-You could [read](https://docs.microsoft.com/en-us/sharepoint/dev/solution-guidance/security-apponly-azureacs) about that procedure in more details on Microsoft Documentation.
+To make sure Listman.io app will have an access to all the lists and lists attachments we have to create an Application Context (or App-Only) and grant it the `tenant` permissions.
+You could [read](https://docs.microsoft.com/en-us/sharepoint/dev/solution-guidance/security-apponly-azureacs) about that procedure in more details on Microsoft Documentation Portal.

-For that:
+To create Application Context for the Listman.io app:

-1. Make sure you have an admin access to your Sharepoint instance
+1. Make sure you have an admin access to your Sharepoint Instance
 2. Go to `https://listman.sharepoint.com/_layouts/15/appregnew.aspx`
 3. Type the new application details in the form and click **Create**:
  * Client Id: click on **Generate**